-If you are eligible to work in the United States of America and would like to work for 25 hours during the live GDC event from Sunday, March 20 through Friday, March 25, 2022, apply to be a Conference Associate (CA).
+If you are eligible to work in the United States of America and would like to work for 25 hours during the live GDC event from Sunday, March 19 through Friday, March 24, 2023, apply to be a Conference Associate (CA).
 CA's help monitor sessions, scan badges, answer attendee questions, and other tasks in exchange for an All Access Pass that can be used during off hours and a little extra money.
-The 2022 CA program is now closed for submissions, please check back for information on the 2023 program.
+The 2023 CA program will be open for submissions soon, please check back for information.

 If you have additional questions, please contact the CA Manager, Ian MacKenzie.